sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The rest of the world has realized the value of working in the open by default.
 Canada has a policy in line with the world's best approaches.

-By adopting this strategy, ESDC is taking a stand and moves towards a world class public service.
+By adopting this strategy, ESDC is taking a stand and moving towards a world class public service.

 ## 5. Governing Principles

-This strategy supports the Canada's aims of radical transformation by simplifying and streamlining processes.
+This strategy supports Canada's aims of radical transformation by simplifying and streamlining processes.
-It will help to make collaborative working methods the de-facto standard for the ESDC's work internally and with others.
+It will help to make collaborative working methods the de-facto standard for ESDC's work internally and with others.

 It is important to stress that the principles and the action plan relate to existing work processes.
 The use of OSS is commonplace across the GC and in many parts of ESDC there is an established OSS-like culture.